T

 Avoid

-Shredded codfish mixed with thinly cut fried potatoes, onions, and scrambled eggs, garnished with olives.
-Contains fish and eggs.
+Shredded codfish mixed with thinly chopped fried potatoes, onions, and scrambled eggs, often garnished with olives and parsley.
+Contains eggs.

 Caldo Verde